geotools/geotools/modules/unsupported/duckdb/README.md

 - **DuckDB Database Access**: Connect to in-memory or file-backed DuckDB databases
 - **Native Geometry Support**: Works with DuckDB native `GEOMETRY` columns
 - **Spatial Queries**: Supports spatial filters through the GeoTools JDBC stack
-- **Read-Focused Execution Model**: Public access is restricted to a guarded execution path
+- **Guarded Public API**: Public access is restricted to the wrapped GeoTools datastore API
 - **GeoTools JDBC Integration**: Supports namespace, fetch size, screenmap, and geometry simplification settings

 ## Security Model

-The public DuckDB store is exposed through a restricted GeoTools-side execution wrapper.
+The public DuckDB store is exposed through a restricted GeoTools-side wrapper.

 - Only the guarded GeoTools datastore API is intended for public use
-- Arbitrary session scripts are not exposed
-- Multi-statement SQL is rejected
+- The public wrapper does not expose the internal `JDBCDataStore`
 - GeoTools JDBC virtual tables are disabled for the public store
+- Native filters are disabled (`DuckDBFilterToSQL` rejects `NativeFilter`)
-- Initialization SQL is managed internally by GeoTools under the execution policy
+- Initialization SQL is managed internally by GeoTools

-This module is intended to reduce the exposed SQL surface while still allowing DuckDB-backed read access through standard GeoTools APIs.
+This module is intended to reduce the exposed SQL surface while still allowing DuckDB-backed access through standard GeoTools APIs.

 ## Usage